cevaho/cogip-php-sql/readme.md

 ### Distribution of tasks

-* Dorian :
-    - Architecture MVC (controler, vue), splitting the original php file in model and vues, loading the vue deping on the url parameters;
-    - Daschboard admin (index.php);

 * Cédric :
     - Society pages(list invoices display, sigle detail page, adding new one, delete existing one);

 * Dorothée :
     - Page contact(list display, sigle detail page, adding new one, delete existing one and modify existing contact);
     - Invoices pages(list invoices display, sigle detail page, adding new one);

+* Dorian :
+    - Architecture MVC (controler, vue), splitting the original php file in model and vues, loading the vue depending on the url parameters;
+    - Daschboard admin (index.php);

 ## Searchable site